 While we were building the Gardener’s Cottage, a friend said “you should turn the whole place into a B&B!” so with a little thought, we realized that to create another suite, all we had to do was close off a couple of doors to the shop, add a wall and wet-bar to close off part of the glassed-in front porch, and voila–The Sun Porch was born!
 I’m most proud to report that thanks to having a shop filled with furnishings and accessories, we were able to build, renovate, and completely furnish each suite for very little money.
 The Loft for $5,500, The Gardener’s Cottage, which included new construction of a living room, bathroom and porch, for $25,000 and The Sun Porch for $10,000.

 At the time, I had recently moved back down to Louisiana from Manhattan and was disillusioned with the field of interior design.
 I felt it was materialism at its worst (back in the eighties in NYC, mind you).
 After spending so much time in nature and immersing myself in new age books on color and healing, I focused my energy on creating spaces at Shadetree that would enhance their connection to nature and nurture the energy of love.
 After all, love is what life is all about, right?
-The comments in the Guest Journals were so profuse with glowing comments about how wonderful the spaces made them feel, that I began to look at being an interior designer with new eyes.
+The Guest Journals were so profuse with glowing comments about how wonderful the spaces made them feel, that I began to look at being an interior designer with new eyes.
 I realized that it wasn’t at all about material things, it was all about the energy that you create in a space.
 “Magical” and “healing”, words used so often in the guests’ comments that my design career was reborn and I created a new brochure for myself with a collage of guest comments on the cover:

 So here we are 21 years later and Shadetree not only books weekends in advance, but weekdays are also heavily booked.
 (To reserve, call Kenwood at 225-635-6116 or email email@example.com.
 We do get cancellations, so follow Shadetree on Facebook for the latest on cancellations.)